Stockpoint

-Stockpoint was a provider since 1995 of online financial information (quotes, charts, portfolio tracking, etc.) through its websites InvestorsEdge.com and Stockpoint.com.
-The company also supplied SaaS (software as a service) capabilities which powered market data features for over 200 other websites such as Barclays Global Investors, Piper Jaffray, Quick & Reilly, the San Francisco Chronicle and Wired News.
+Stockpoint was a provider of online financial information (quotes, charts, portfolio tracking, etc.) through its websites InvestorsEdge.com and Stockpoint.com.
+The company also supplied SaaS (software as a service) capabilities which powered market data features for over 200 other websites such as Barclays Global Investors and Piper Jaffray, the San Francisco Chronicle and Wired News.

-Stockpoint was later acquired, and is now part of Dow Jones Client Solutions, a division of News Corporation, and Interactive Data Corporation.
+Stockpoint was subsequently acquired by Dow Jones and formed part of Dow Jones Client Solutions, a division of News Corporation, and Interactive Data Corporation.